-Chapter 6, "Sourcery CodeBench Debug Sprite" This chapter describes the use of the Sourcery CodeBench Debug Sprite for remote debugging.
+Chapter 5, "Sourcery CodeBench Debug Sprite"

+This chapter describes the use of the Sourcery CodeBench Debug Sprite for remote debugging.
 The Sprite allows you to debug programs running on a bare board without an operating system.
 This chapter includes information about the debugging devices and boards supported by the Sprite for MIPS ELF.

-Chapter 7, "Next Steps with Sourcery CodeBench"
+Chapter 6, "Next Steps with Sourcery CodeBench"

 This chapter describes where you can find additional documentation and information about using Sourcery CodeBench Lite and its components.
-It also provides information about Sourcery CodeBench subscriptions.
-CodeSourcery customers with Sourcery CodeBench subscriptions receive comprehensive support for Sourcery CodeBench.

-Appendix A, "Sourcery CodeBench Lite Release Notes"

-This appendix contains information about changes in this release of Sourcery CodeBench Lite for MIPS ELF.
+Appendix A, "Sourcery CodeBench Lite Release Notes" This appendix contains information about changes in this release of Sourcery CodeBench Lite for MIPS ELF.
 You should read through these notes to learn about new features and bug fixes.